 Autologous stem cell transplants are done using peripheral blood stem cell transplantation (PBSCT).
 With PBSCT, the stem cells are taken from your blood.
 The growth factor G-CSF may be used to stimulate the growth of new stem cells so they spill over into the blood.
 G-CSF is a protein that is produced naturally in the body.

 Your blood is removed from a vein and passed through a machine that separates the stem cells.
-The machine then returns the remaining blood through a needle in your arm or through a central venous catheter.
+The machine then returns the remaining blood through a needle in your arm or through a central vascular access device.
 This way of collecting stem cells is called apheresis.

 In adults, most autologous transplants use stem cells from blood.
 In a child, the decision whether to use cells from the bone marrow or the blood depends on the size of the child.